Mathew-Estafanous/Open-Stage/README.md

   <h1 align="center">Open Stage</h1>

   <p align="center">
-    A live Q&A platform that stimulates conversation, even from the quetest members.
+    A live Q&A platform that stimulates conversation, even from the quietest members.
     <br />
     <a href="https://open-stage-web.herokuapp.com/"><strong>Try It Out</strong></a>
     ·